2019-2020 CALENDAR PLANNING

 The school board has provided direction to obtain data from festivals and city.
 The study session was the first step in engaging community and parent input in the process.
 The committee process was used to review data and determine if further discussion or consideration of a calendar change was warranted.
 If the committee had recommended that no change was appropriate, it would not have been brought to the Board/larger community.

-The district has requested data from the Festival of the Arts and Sawdust Festival regarding daily attendance for the last three weeks of the festival season for the last three years of to help determine traffic impact and trends.
+The district has requested data from the Festival of the Arts (FOA) and Sawdust Festival regarding daily attendance for the last three weeks of the festival season for the last three years of to help determine traffic impact and trends.
 The district has also requested data from the Festival of the Arts and Pageant of the Masters regarding the total number of students from LBUSD schools that volunteer during the summer.
-To date, we have not received the information but will provide an update if and when it is received.

 - How is the city adjusting (trolley, parking)?